andreacourtney/andreacourtney.github.io/_pages/cv.md

 * 2016	“Neural markers of self-regulation and its depletion.”
 Talk presented at the North Carolina Cognition Conference, Wake Forest University, Winston-Salem, NC.

 **<em>Poster Presentations</em>**
 * 2018	Courtney, A.L. & Meyer, M.L.
 (June 2018).
 Representational Similarity of Self and Others in Medial Prefrontal Cortex Reflects Social Closeness.
-Poster presented at the Annual Meeting of the Organization for Human Brain Mapping, Singapore.<br><br>
+Poster presented at the Annual Meeting of the Organization for Human Brain Mapping, Singapore.
 * 2018	Courtney, A.L. & Meyer, M.L.
 (May 2018).
 Social Closeness Modulates Representational Similarity Between the Self and Others in the Medial Prefrontal Cortex.
-Poster presented at the Annual Meeting of the Social and Affective Neuroscience Society, Brooklyn, NY.<br><br>
+Poster presented at the Annual Meeting of the Social and Affective Neuroscience Society, Brooklyn, NY.
 * 2017 	Courtney, A.L., PeConga, E.K., Rapuano, K.M., Heatherton, T.F., & Kelley, W.M.
 (November 2017).
 Calorie information modulates reward and control activation in response to food images.
-Poster presented at the Annual Meeting of the Society for Neuroscience, Washington, D.C.<br><br>
+Poster presented at the Annual Meeting of the Society for Neuroscience, Washington, D.C.
 * 2016	Courtney, A.L., Heatherton, T.F., Kelley, W.M.
 (November 2016).
 Self-regulatory depletion increases liking but attenuates social processing for extraverts.
-Poster presented at the Annual Meeting of the Society for Social Neuroscience, San Diego, CA.<br><br>
+Poster presented at the Annual Meeting of the Society for Social Neuroscience, San Diego, CA.
 * 2016	Worsham Courtney, A.L., Heatherton, T.F., & Kelley, W.M.
 Self-regulatory depletion enhances social reward for extraverts.
 (January 2016).
-Poster presented at the Annual Convention of the Society for Personality and Social Psychology, San Diego, CA.<br><br>
+Poster presented at the Annual Convention of the Society for Personality and Social Psychology, San Diego, CA.
 * 2015	Worsham Courtney, A.L., Rapuano, K.M., Sargent, J.D., Kelley, W.M., & Heatherton, T.F.
 Reward activation elicited by alcohol advertisements predicts real-world drinking behavior.
 (April 2015).
-Poster presented at Social and Affective Neuroscience Society Conference, Boston, MA.<br><br>
+Poster presented at Social and Affective Neuroscience Society Conference, Boston, MA.
 * 2014	Worsham, A.L., Rapuano, K.M., Kelley, W.M., Sargent, J.D., & Heatherton, T.F.
 Brain activation in response to alcohol advertisements predicts drinking behavior.
 (April 2014).
-Poster presented at 7th Annual Integrative Biology Symposium, Dartmouth College, Hanover, NH <br><br>
+Poster presented at 7th Annual Integrative Biology Symposium, Dartmouth College, Hanover, NH.
 * 2011	Worsham, A.L., Jennings, J.M., & Dagenbach, D. (November 2011).
 Cognitive Interventions and Variability in Older Adults: Relationships with Training Success and Neural Network Metrics.
-Poster presented at 52nd Annual Psychonomic Society Conference, Seattle, WA.<br><br>
+Poster presented at 52nd Annual Psychonomic Society Conference, Seattle, WA.

 **Departmental Presentations**

 **<em>Talks</em>**
-* 2018	“Social closeness blurs the neural representation of the self and others”, Affective Science Seminar, Stanford University, Stanford, CA.<br><br>
+* 2018	“Social closeness blurs the neural representation of the self and others”, Affective Science Seminar, Stanford University, Stanford, CA.
-* 2018	“Social Closeness Modulates the Neural Representation and Perception of the Self and Others”, Dissertation, Dartmouth College, Hanover, NH.<br><br>
+* 2018	“Social Closeness Modulates the Neural Representation and Perception of the Self and Others”, Dissertation, Dartmouth College, Hanover, NH.
-* 2018	“Representational similarity of self and others in MPFC reflects social closeness” Talk presented at the Prospective Weekend Data Blitz, Dartmouth College, Hanover, NH.<br><br>
+* 2018	“Representational similarity of self and others in MPFC reflects social closeness” Talk presented at the Prospective Weekend Data Blitz, Dartmouth College, Hanover, NH.
 * 2017	“Does social connection modulate the representation of self and close others?”
-Talk presented at the Social Area Labs Meeting, Dartmouth College, Hanover, NH.<br><br>
+Talk presented at the Social Area Labs Meeting, Dartmouth College, Hanover, NH.
 * 2016	“Self-regulatory depletion targets cognitive control networks.”
-Talk presented at the Social Brain Sciences Data Blitz, Dartmouth College, Hanover, NH.<br><br>
+Talk presented at the Social Brain Sciences Data Blitz, Dartmouth College, Hanover, NH.
 * 2014	“Does social context influence the reward value of appetitive stimuli?”
-Talk presented at the Social and Behavioral Workshop, Dartmouth College, Hanover, NH<br><br>
+Talk presented at the Social and Behavioral Workshop, Dartmouth College, Hanover, NH.

 **<em>Poster Presentations</em>**
 * 2011	Worsham, A.L., Jennings, J.M., & Dagenbach, D. Cognitive training and cognitive variability in older adults: Preliminary behavioral and neural findings.
-(April 2011) Poster presented at Wake Forest Psychology Graduate Colloquium, Winston-Salem, NC.<br><br>
+(April 2011) Poster presented at Wake Forest Psychology Graduate Colloquium, Winston-Salem, NC.
 * 2009	Worsham, A.L., Jennings, J.M., & Dagenbach, D. The Effectiveness of Recollection Training in Decreasing Cognitive Variability in Older Adults.
 (August 2009).
 Poster presented at Wake Forest Undergraduate Research Day, Winston-Salem, NC.